 III.
-Explain Canadian emigration and immigration law including the following events and issues major legal, social, and economic issues related to protecting the environment
+Explain Canadian emigration and immigration law including the following events and issues

 - 1. the main events in the history of immigration and immigration policy and law - 2. the main provisions of the current act pertaining to immigrants - 3. the terms associated with immigration and emigration - 4. the 'points system' for selecting immigrants - 5. how refugee claims are made and decided upon - 6. the appeals procedures - 7.
 Identify key issues in Canadian immigration law